 Finnish Salmon Soup – Lohikeitto ~ this simple salmon and potato soup is the ultimate 30 minute spring meal, with a light cream broth, melt-in-your-mouth chunks of salmon, and tons of fresh dill!

-I’m obsessed with anything Scandinavian right now, including this classic Finnish salmon soup.
+I’m obsessed with anything Nordic right now, including this classic Finnish salmon soup.
 It’s utterly simple and so satisfying ~ made with fresh spring salmon, chunky potatoes, carrots, and leeks.
 The flavors are unpretentious and clean, with a traditional dill infused broth touched with allspice.
 I make it in the spring, of course, when wild salmon is in season, but it’s become one of my favorite winter meals, too.
 It’s healthy comfort food.